Murad (actor)

 His son Raza Murad is also an actor in the Hindi film industry who is known for playing mostly villain roles.
 His niece is actress Zeenat Aman and his granddaughters are actresses Sonam and Sanober Kabir.

 Early life

 Murad was born on 24 September 1911 in Rampur, Uttar Pradesh, British India.
 He studied at Minto Circle (STS High School), Aligarh Muslim University.

 Career

-Murad's career began in the early 1940s when he made his acting debut in the 1943 film Najma which was directed by Mehboob Khan.
+Murad's career began in the early 1940s, when he made his acting debut in the 1943 film Najma which was directed by Mehboob Khan.
 He became a regular fixture in director Mehboob Khan's films such as Anmol Ghadi (1946), Andaz (1949), Aan (1952) and Amar (1954).
 His other notable film roles included Do Bigha Zamin (1953) as a cruel landowner, Devdas (1955) as Devdas's father, Mughal E Azam (1960) as Raja Maan Singh and the Hollywood film Tarzan Goes to India (1962) as a maharajah.
 Throughout his career, he was frequently cast as a emperor, judge or police commissioner in over 200 films.

 Death

-Murad died in Mumbai on 24 April 1997, at the age of 86.
+Murad died in Mumbai on 24 April 1987, at the age of 75.

+His son, Raza Murad, also an actor, shared in an interview in 1996 that his father had had an attack of paralysis in 1981.
+He partially recovered from it but had a hard time walking after that attack.
+Murad then fully retired from his acting career in 1987.
+Some of his films later had delayed releases until 1990.